Skip to main content

 warning

-You need to log out and in again (or restart) for the above to take effect.
+You need to log out and in again (or restart) for the group change to take effect.

 info

-If you name the build directory build, debugging will work out-of-the-box with the default VS Code .vscode/launch.json path:
+If you name the build directory build, debugging will work out-of-the-box with the default .vscode/launch.json path:

 "program": "${workspaceFolder}/app/build/app/zephyr/zephyr.exe"